Managing classifiers

 Delete Classifier

-On clicking Delete Action, it will prompt for confirmation.
+Clicking Delete Action will prompt for confirmation.
 Click on Confirm to delete the classifier.

 Configuration considerations for classifiers